Usage-Based Car Insurance: How Telematics Programs Work and Who Should Use Them

 Allstate Drivewise

-Allstate Drivewise is a mobile app-based program that continuously monitors speed, braking, acceleration, and distance driven.
-Unlike Snapshot, Drivewise monitoring never expires — it tracks year-round and rewards ongoing good habits with recurring discounts and rewards.
+Allstate Drivewise is a mobile app-based program that continuously monitors speed, braking, acceleration, and distance driven over a minimum of 50 trips.
+In early 2025, Allstate updated its telematics platform with real-time driving behavior analysis and AI-driven risk scoring for more personalized feedback and premium optimization.
+Unlike Snapshot, Drivewise monitoring never expires — it tracks year-round and rewards ongoing good habits with recurring discounts at renewal.

 • Max potential savings: Up to 30%